amberz/Azure-Data-Services-Practices/Migrate Oracle Database to Azure/README.md

-# Migration practices for Oracle Database to Azure SQL Database/Managed Instance scenario
+# Oracle Database to Azure SQL Database/Managed Instance scenario

 This template give you reference for decision tree, migration path from schema conversion, data conversion from Oracle Database.